drupalsocialinitiative/social_auth_linkedin/README.txt

 It adds to the site:
  * A new url: /user/login/linkedin.
- * A settings form on /admin/config/social-api/social-auth/linkedin page.
+ * A settings form at /admin/config/social-api/social-auth/linkedin.
  * A LinkedIn logo in the Social Auth Login block.

 REQUIREMENTS
 ------------